gimbo/testwang/README.md

     apps.other.tests.test_weird_other_thing.NastyTest.test_weirdness
     tests.integration.test_pathways.test_happy_path

-and (at time of writing) it simply runs all those tests again, once, via pytest.
-The next stage will be to run them multiple times, collecting info on how many times each fails and reporting on that.
-There may be more advanced possibilities to come after that, we'll see...
+(These can't be used directly with `pytest`, so part of `testwang`'s job is to convert them into something that can, e.g.:

+    apps/thing/tests/test_some_thing.py::SomeThingTest::test_whatever

+We may allow this format in the input file in the future too, as that seems an obvious thing to want to do.)

+Blank lines or lines starting with `#` are ignored.

+### Arguments/options

 Run the script with the `-h`/`--help` for details, but note in
 particular:

-* The `-P`/`--python` argument lets you specify which python executable to use to run `pytest`; this allows you to e.g. run using a given virtualenv's version python in order to pick up any needed packages (e.g., perhaps, the system under test).
+* The `-P`/`--python` argument specifies which python executable to use when running `pytest`; this allows you to e.g. run using a given virtualenv's python in order to pick up any needed packages (maybe including the system under test).

   However, you may not need to do that: by default, `testwang` just uses whatever `python` was used to launch it - so if you `pip` install `testwang` straight into your virtualenv and run it from there, it should use the right python automatically.

+* The `-N`/`--cycles` argument specifies how many cycles to run; the default is just once.

+* The `-R`/`--report-cycles` argument activates reporting of per-cycle results at the end, rather that just the overall result for each test.

 * By default, `pytest`'s output is suppressed.
-Use the `-e`/`--echo` argument to see it.
+The `-e`/`--echo`
+  argument shows it for all cycles, and the `-E`/`--echo-final` shows it for only the final cycle.

 * Unrecognized arguments are passed through to `pytest` unchanged, allowing control over database reuse/creation, parallel execution